TasneemZh/Python-Interactive-Projects/Intermediate/Snake_Game/README.md

 # Snake Game Project

 Welcome to the Snake Game!
-This project is a classic implementation of the snake game using Python's Turtle graphics library.
+This project is programmed in Python using the Object-Oriented Programming (OOP) principles!

 ## Project Overview